cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 The front end uses the {% url "auth0-react SDK" https://github.com/auth0/auth0-react %} for React Single Page Applications (SPA), which uses the {% url "auth0-spa-js SDK" https://github.com/auth0/auth0-spa-js %} underneath.
 The back end uses {% url "express-jwt" https://github.com/auth0/express-jwt %} to validate JWT's against {% url "Auth0" https://auth0.com %}.

-In addition, setup and configuration of [Auth0][auth0] and Cypress against and [Auth0 User Store](https://auth0.com/docs/connections/database#using-the-auth0-user-store) and authenticates users with an email/username and password are provided.
+In addition, setup and configuration of {% url "Auth0" https://auth0.com %} and Cypress against and [Auth0 User Store](https://auth0.com/docs/connections/database#using-the-auth0-user-store) and authenticates users with an email/username and password are provided.

 ## Real World App Application Configuration

-With our [Auth0][auth0] application and tenant setup, we need to add environment variables to our [Cypress Real World App]https://github.com/cypress-io/cypress-realworld-app `.env` or with the values from our [Auth0][auth0] application and for our test user.
+With our {% url "Auth0" https://auth0.com %} application and tenant setup, we need to add environment variables to our [Cypress Real World App](https://github.com/cypress-io/cypress-realworld-app) `.env` or with the values from our {% url "Auth0" https://auth0.com %} application and for our test user.

 ```jsx
 // .env